casbyhexer/KhumaloCraft_ECOM_CLDV6211POE/README.md

 # KhumaloCraft Emporium - E-Commerce Web App 🛍️
-An Elegant Marketplace for Unique Crafts & Custom Work Welcome to KhumaloCraft Emporium, a fully functional E-Commerce Web App designed to offer a seamless shopping experience for craft lovers, artisans, and digital creators.
+An Elegant Marketplace for Unique Crafts & Custom Work.
+Welcome to KhumaloCraft Emporium, a fully functional E-Commerce Web App designed to offer a seamless shopping experience for craft lovers, artisans, and digital creators.
 This project integrates modern web development technologies with secure transactions, real-time updates, and efficient order processing.

 # Features & Implementations